- Irritable Bowel Syndrome

 Depression and anxiety

 More is known now about the effect of our diet on mental health.
 The interactions of the brain with the gut; also known as the gut brain axis is very much on the limelight and there is more research emerging about how our gut communicates with our brain.
-Following the right diet can alleviate symptoms of depression and anxiety and restore a feeling of calmness and grounding.
+Following the right diet can alleviate symptoms of depression and anxiety and restore a feeling of happiness, calmness and grounding.

 If you have been diagnosed with coeliac disease (allergy to gluten, a protein in wheat, barley, rye and oat), it is very important that you see a dietitian to help you eat a healthy and balanced diet whilst avoiding gluten containing foods and products.
 Eating these will continue damaging gut lining and result in poor absorption of vital nutrients like iron, calcium… and consequently leads to anaemia (iron deficiency), osteoporosis (fragile bones)…